zkat/miette/README.md

 ### ... snippets

-Along with its general error handling and reporting features, `miette` also includes facilities for adding error spans and annotations/highlights to your output.
+Along with its general error handling and reporting features, `miette` also includes facilities for adding error spans/annotations/labels to your output.
 This can be very useful when an error is syntax-related, but you can even use it to print out sections of your own source code!

 To achieve this, `miette` defines its own lightweight [SourceSpan] type.
-This is a basic byte-offset and length into an associated [Source] and, along with the latter, gives `miette` all the information it needs to pretty-print some snippets!
+This is a basic byte-offset and length into an associated [SourceCode] and, along with the latter, gives `miette` all the information it needs to pretty-print some snippets!
+You can also use your own `Into<SourceSpan>` types as label spans.

 The easiest way to define errors like this is to use the `derive(Diagnostic)`
 macro: